Bungycode/01-HTML-Git-CSS-code-refactor/README.md

 ## Mock-Up

-The following image shows the web application's presentation and functionality:
+The following image shows a demonstration of what the finished web application's presentation and functionality will imitate:

 ![The Horiseon webpage includes a navigation bar, a header image, and areas with text and images at the bottom of the page.](./assets/images/01-HTML-Git-CSS-code-refactor.png)